rufousJr/warpwoofwimble/content/pages/Have One On Me/two/golong.md

 [4]: http://allthebirds.tumblr.com/post/23938968176/the-bloody-chamber-by-angela-carter-and-go

 !!! lyrics ""
-    > In the middle of the woods
-    > (which were the probable cause),

-"Probable cause" is a legal term meaning evidence that a crime is being committed.

-!!! lyrics ""
     > Now, though I die,
     > Magpie, this I bequeath:
     > by any other name,